 1. "Kiss Me"

 "Kiss Me" came off Sheeran's Plus (+) album and was written by him, Julie Frost and Justin Franks, and it was released as a non-single in 2011.

 So what's wrong with this crooning, soft-spoken song?

-I think the biggest problem with this song is that it's boring with generic lyrics and lack of a distinguished sound.
+I think the biggest problem with this song is that it's boring with generic lyrics and lacks a distinguished sound.
 It definitely carries Ed's signature bluesy-folk melodies but that's all it has going for it.

 There's no punch in the chorus and it replays the same few chords over and over again beneath the artist's gentle voice.

-Apparently this song was featured in a couple TV shows including Arrow and The Vampire Diaries and it even charted outside the top 100, but without anything to hook the listener it's no wonder this song fell flat.
+Apparently, this song was featured in a couple of TV shows including Arrow and The Vampire Diaries and it even charted outside the top 100, but without anything to hook the listener, it's no wonder this song fell flat.

 "Drunk" was another Plus (+) album release but this time it was released as the fourth single in 2012.
 It charted top 10 in the UK and hit 26 in the US Hot Rock & Alternative Songs on Billboard.